 - Stems are parboiled in salted water for about six minutes, and drained well (Oops, I didn’t get a photo of that step.)

-- Then the stems are misted with olive oil and sprinkled with coarsely grated parmesan cheese.
-(Add some butter or replace olive oil with butter if you prefer.)
+- Then the stems are misted with olive oil (or brushed with melted butter) and sprinkled with coarsely grated parmesan cheese.

 - Bake at 400 F for about 20 minutes.
 Yum!